SovnSkyrim/AmongSovngardesStars/README.md

 - NPC Settings → Dragon Priest :
   - HP Mult : HP 1.0

+#### VIGILANT
+ - No tweak here, you can manually adjust the difficulty if you find the mod too easy.
+Just note that this is a LATE GAME QUEST.
+It'd make much more sense if you do it after the Dawnguard questline and the House of Horrors (dw trust me, makes much more sense RP wise).
+Some areas WILL trap you in some places, I'm looking for a fix, but you should deactivate the needs in those cells.

 #### VioLens
 - Melee and Ranged → Melee:
   - Advancing Killmoves: Last Enemy